 Is Hong Kong Good for International Students to Study In?

-Hong Kong is home to some of the world’s most renowned universities, especially in science and technology.
-No less than six of its homegrown higher learning institutions consistently ace major world university rankings like the QS and Times Higher Education.
-These universities offer internationally recognized programs in engineering, medicine, technology, and many other timely programs in the modern and digital age.
-Hence, students who wish to make a difference in the world learn the latest in these disciplines in Hong Kong.
+Hong Kong is home to several highly ranked universities, especially in science and technology.
+Five Hong Kong universities placed within the top 100 in both the QS World University Rankings 2026 and the Times Higher Education World University Rankings 2026.
+These universities offer internationally recognized programs in engineering, medicine, technology, and many other fields suited to the modern digital age.
+Students can study current developments in these disciplines in Hong Kong.

 Can International Students Work in Hong Kong While Studying?